Gluten-Free Brownies Recipe

 - 3. In a small bowl, combine the brown sugar, baking powder and salt; add to bean mixture.
 Cover and process until combined.
 Gradually add the chocolate; process until blended.

 - 4. Pour batter into a 9-in. square baking pan coated with cooking spray.
 Sprinkle with walnuts if desired.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out with moist crumbs (do not overbake).
 Cool completely on a wire rack.
 Yield: 1 dozen.

 Reviews for Gluten-Free Brownies